 The world is currently fighting a pandemic: the COVID-19.
-As of the World Health Organization’s latest tally, there are already more than 4,000,000 confirmed cases worldwide.
+As of the World Health Organization’s latest tally, there are already almost 40,000, 000 confirmed cases worldwide.
 The COVID-19 is a result of the infection of a new coronavirus officially named as the SARS-CoV-2.
 This large family of viruses is also the cause of diseases such as the common colds, the Severe Acute Respiratory Syndrome or SARS, and the Middle East Respiratory Syndrome Coronavirus or MERS-CoV.
 With the threat of this disease looming over the heads of everyone, how will you go on keeping your employees healthy in these times of crisis?

 Keeping Your Employees Healthy in Times of Crisis